imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 The cost of these opcodes usually matches the nominal gas value, with some notable exceptions:
 - `ADDRESS` and `CALLER`: The cost is higher than the nominal.
-- `EXTCODESIZE`, `EXTCODECOPY`, `EXTCODEHASH`: The cost of accessing worm addresses is much lower than the nominal.
+- `EXTCODESIZE`, `EXTCODECOPY`, `EXTCODEHASH`: The cost of accessing warm addresses is much lower than the nominal.

 > Client Implementation notes:
 > The `ADDRESS` and `CALLER` opcodes might not be the most used ones, but still, it is worth investigating the implementation.
 The teams behind Geth, Erigon, EthereumJS, Besu and EvmOne should investigate if there is room for optimization.